Ten Top Tips for a better LinkedIn Profile

 - No, I write as myself

 The objective feedback they give will help you to improve your profile, and you will also pick up on areas where you have not explained things clearly.
-They also may spot some spelling typos or grammatical errors!
+They also may spot some spelling errors or grammar mistakes.

 If nobody else wants to give you feedback, I will!

-I'll give you a free 10-minute assessment of your profile's strengths and weaknesses, and then send them to you, along with some advice and solutions from my 15 years of experience writing profiles on LinkedIn.
-Just book a free phone call, skype or zoom to suit your diary.
+I'll give you a free 10-minute assessment of your profile's strengths and weaknesses, along with some advice and solutions from my 16 years of experience writing profiles on LinkedIn.
+Just book a free call to suit your diary.

-Get someone whose judgement you value to check over things for you on your profile, because if it does not make sense to them at one reading, it needs more work.
+Get someone whose judgement you value to check over things for you on your #LinkedIn Profile, because if it does not make sense to them at one reading, it needs more work.